Undergraduate Programs in

 Research opportunities, internships, and other types of experiential learning such as peer teaching are at the core of our tight-knit and collegial Department of Chemistry and the forensic science program.

 Hofstra students have also been accepted to participate in highly competitive National Science Foundation-funded REU (Research Experiences for Undergraduates) programs hosted by universities worldwide.

 CSI Hofstra is for forensic science majors and enthusiasts.
-Members have the opportunity to attend the annual meeting of the Northeastern Association of Forensic Scientists.
-Activities include viewing documentaries, television shows and movies dealing with forensic analysis, murder mystery dinners, and escape rooms.
+Members can attend the annual meeting of the Northeastern Association of Forensic Scientists.
+Activities include viewing documentaries, television shows, and movies that deal with forensic analysis, murder mystery dinners, and escape rooms.